Pancreatic adenocarcinoma is the most common form of pancreatic cancer and a major cause of cancer related death.

 Asymptomatic through much of its development, sadly this cancer is commonly diagnosed at a late stage when the chance of cure is faint.
 When caught early, surgery may offer a chance at curative therapy.

-Overall it is the tenth most common cancer in the UK, though is the fifth most common cause of cancer death.
+Overall it is the tenth most common cancer in the UK, though is the sixth most common cause of cancer death.

-In 2017 it was the ninth most common cancer (5,000) in females and the twelfth most common (5,300) in men in the UK.
-Incidence is highest in those aged 85-90 with around 47% of cases occurring in those above the age of 75.
+It is the ninth most common cancer (around 5,100) in females and the twelfth most common (around 5,400) in men in the UK.
+Incidence is highest in those aged 85-89 with around 47% of cases occurring in those above the age of 75.

-Pancreatic cancer appears to affect those of black and white ethnicity more than those of asian ethnicity.
+Pancreatic cancer appears to affect those of Black and White ethnicity more than those of Asian heritage.

 A number of risk factors are associated with the development of pancreatic cancer.

-Genetics may play a significant role in the development of pancreatic cancer.
-Those with two first degree relatives affected have an 18 times increased relative risk of developing pancreatic cancer.
-Those with hereditary pancreatitis with a PRSS-1 mutation are at 50 times increased risk.
+Genetics plays a significant role in the development of pancreatic cancer.
+Those with two first-degree relatives affected have an 18 times increased relative risk of developing pancreatic cancer.
+Those with hereditary pancreatitis (with a PRSS-1 mutation) are at 50 times increased risk.

-Our understanding of the pathogenesis of pancreatic adenocarcinoma continues to develop, though it remains incomplete.
+Our understanding of the pathogenesis of pancreatic adenocarcinoma continues to develop but remains incomplete.

 Pancreatic adenocarcinoma can also develop from cystic neoplasms.
 These include intraductal papillary mucinous neoplasms (IPMN) and mucinous cystic neoplasia.

 Around 70% of cases arise from the pancreatic head whilst 20% originate in the body/tail.
-The remaining cases may affect the entirety of the pancreas.
+The remaining cases effect the entirety of the pancreas.

 Metastatic spread is common at diagnosis.
 Spread often affects the liver, lungs and peritoneum.